No-Bake Walnut Granola Bars

 You can replace the walnuts with pecans or walnuts if preferred.

 If you make these no-bake walnut granola bars, be sure to leave a comment and/or give this recipe a rating!
-I love to hear from you guys.
-And of course, if you try this recipe, don’t forget to tag me on Instagram!
+And if you try this recipe, don’t forget to tag me on Instagram!

 more recipes